Plan of Study

 - ME 56200 Kinematics

 - ME 57900 Fourier Methods in Digital Signal Processing

 - MSE 69700 Atomistic view of materials: Modeling & Simulations

 - STAT 51300 Statistical Quality Control

-Different degrees (Master's thesis, Master's non-thesis, PhD, Direct PhD) have different requirements for the plan of study.
+Different degrees (Master's thesis, Master's non-thesis, PMP Master's non-thesis, PhD, Direct PhD) have different requirements for the plan of study.

 Note: We highly recommend that you do not add more coursework then required by your degree program, unless directed by your major professor; at which point, please add a supplemental note on your POS so we are aware.
 As the POS is an academic contract, if you add more than the required credit hours, you will be expected to complete those credit hours before your degree will be awarded.
 You can take additional courses, we just ask that they not be added to the POS, unless directed by your major professor and a supplemental notation is added.